SectorLabs/django-postgres-extra/README.md

 ## Working with the code
 ### Prerequisites

-* PostgreSQL 10 or newer.
+* PostgreSQL 14 or newer.
-* Django 2.0 or newer (including 3.x, 4.x).
+* Django 5.x or newer.
-* Python 3.6 or newer.
+* Python 3.11 or newer.

+These are just for local development.
+CI for code analysis etc runs against these.
+Tests will pass on all Python, Django and PostgreSQL versions documented.
+Linting, formatting and type-checking the code might not work on other Python and/or Django versions.

 ### Getting started